xinwenfu/GenCyber/KeepItSimple/README.md

 How do you design your tool?
 If you make your penetration testing tool very complicated, what will happen?
 Of course you will lose the market because nobody wants to use the tool.

-Here are the requirements for UXD in cyber security.
 Many cyber security hardware and software programs are very hard to use.
 I think we still need to do a lot of things to improve the design of the equipment and tools.

+Let's look at another example, user authentication.
 One critical advance in cyber security of recent years is user authentication.
-When you use iPhone amd Android phones, what is the authentication method for unlocking the smartphone screen?
+When you use iPhone and Android phones, what is the authentication method for unlocking the smartphone screen?
 Passcode, face ID or touch ID?
-Face ID and touch ID are getting popular since they are pretty secure to some context, very convinient, and easy to use, compared with passcode.
+Face ID and touch ID are getting popular since they are pretty secure to some extent, very convinient, and easy to use, compared with passcode.

+So here are the requirements for UXD in cyber security.
+UX designers should provide simple and secure UX design, to achieve the system goal (Simplicity + Security), working together with security experts, engineers to make their their products easy to use and have good default settings so as to reduce the chance of misconfiguration by customers.

 ## Penetration Testing Tool UX Design
 ### Goal of Penetration Testing Tools